awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-document-builder.md

    imageId  | String | (Optional) The AMI ID to use for launching the instance.
 The default value uses the latest Amazon Linux AMI ID available. | {{ ssm:/aws/service/ami-amazon-linux-latest/amzn-ami-hvm-x86_64-gp2 }}
    ```

 1. For **Assume role**, enter the ARN of the IAM service role for Automation \(Assume role\) for the automation, in the format **arn:aws:iam::111122223333:role/AutomationServiceRole**\.
-Substitute your AWS account ID for 111122223333\.
+Substitute your Amazon Web Services account ID for 111122223333\.

    The role you specify is used to provide the permissions needed to start the automation\.
 **Important**